abacusorg/AbacusSummit/readers/README.md

 In Python, we load the ASDF files into [Astropy tables](http://docs.astropy.org/en/stable/table/), so Astropy is another dependency.

+*Note:* Please update Astropy if you receive an error message like `AttributeError: 'numpy.ndarray' object has no attribute 'info'`

 ## `abacus_halo_catalog.py`
 Use `abacus_halo_catalog.py` to read Abacus halo catalogs.
 Place this file in the directory from which you are running Python, or place the directory in your `PYTHONPATH` environment variable.